 CMP Model and Database Consistency - The CMP model and database are developed to be consistent with the MTC BAYCAST-90 model and the ABAG Current Regional Plans database.
-MTC has recently updated the consistency requirements for the 2011 CMP development.
-The revised MTC Checklist for Modeling Consistency is used to evaluate the 2011 CMP.
+MTC has recently updated the consistency requirements and key assumptions for the 2013 CMP development.
+The revised MTC Checklist for Modeling Consistency is used to evaluate the 2013 CMP.
 Summaries of the checklist outputs are provided to MTC in a separate submittal.
 More details regarding specific consistency issues are described in the following sections.